CGATOxford/dashboard/README.md

 ## Setup

-### Generic Configuration

 First install the required dependencies through `bundle install`.

 The current version is tested with ruby 2.1.5.
 Version 2.2 failed due to some incompatabilities with the json gem.

-The project is configured through environment variables.
+The project is configured through environment variables set in the `.env` file.

-Copy the `.env.sample` configuration file to `.env`.
+### Leaderboard and software development

 All configuration is optional, apart from either `ORGAS` or `REPOS`.

 * `ORGAS`: Github organizations.
 Separate multiple by comma.
 Will use all repos for an organization.
 Example:
    `silverstripe,silverstripe-labs`.
 * `REPOS`: Github repository identifiers.
 Separate multiple by comma.
 If used alongside `ORGAS`, the logic will add all mentioned